-It’s important to note that data can also be shared directly between data providers and companies, which would result in the data provider receiving different sets of user data that can’t be obtained through web trackers, such as demographic information – e.g. income, gender, age, etc.
+It’s important to note that data can also be shared directly between data brokers and companies, which would result in the data broker receiving different sets of user data that can’t be obtained through web trackers, such as demographic information – e.g. income, gender, age, etc.

 The trackers will also search for their third-party cookie and if they are unable to find it, the trackers will generate a UUID (universally unique identifier) and save it as a third-party cookie in their domain – e.g. tracker.examplesite.com.

 This third-party cookie will help the tracker identify the user on any website that loads the tracker in the future.